 - 1/2 teaspoon toasted sesame oil

-Increase heat to high, immediately add the rice, pea shoots, soy sauce and oyster sauce, and stir until combined.
+- Increase heat to high, immediately add the rice, pea shoots (if using), soy sauce and oyster sauce, and stir until combined.
 Continue stirring for an additional 3 - 4 minutes to fry the rice.
 Add the sesame oil, stir to combine, and remove from heat.